rickgorman/colleague.readme/README.md

 ## Favorite treat

-A big bowl of fresh, organic strawberries, or a Sunrise papaya with lime slice.
+A big bowl of fresh, organic strawberries, or a sunrise papaya with lime slice.